DataScienceNepal/datascience-ai-machinelearning-resources/AI and Machine Learning Overview.md

 - Gradient descent vs normal equations
     + Depends on computational complexity and speed/time
 - Batch normalization (BN)
+    + Speeds training by helping gradient descent and parameter scaling and ranges
+    + Reduces and normalizes dimensional scaling for activations (similar to input normalization)
+    + Reduces overfitting without model information loss (can use less dropout)
+    + May allow increased learning rate
 - Gradient clipping (for exploding gradients)
 - Unsupervised Pretraining
     + RBM or autoencoders